Can Smokers Get Dental Implants Safely? What You Need to Know

 So, can smokers get dental implants safely?
 Often yes, but safety depends on gum health, bone quality, nicotine exposure, and how tailored your plan is.
 The best outcomes come from thorough evaluation, realistic nicotine reduction goals during healing, and consistent long-term maintenance.

 If you smoke and are considering implants, start with a bone and gum health evaluation.
-Learn how bone quality affects implant predictability and what treatments may improve your foundation here:Â https://fusiondentalimplants.com/roseville/bone-quality-treatment
+Learn how bone quality affects implant predictability and what treatments may improve your foundation here:Â bone quality treatment in Roseville

 TERM: Dental Implants